osgi/osgi.enroute.site/_tutorial/020-tutorial_qs.md

     $ mvn install
 {: .shell }

-Here, we use the `install` goal to make sure that the built artifact is available to other projects in later steps
+Here, we use the `install` goal to make sure that the built artifact is available to other projects in later steps.

 If the `install` fails, continue to the next stage - resolve - then repeate `mvn install` {: .warning }